emqx/cloud-docs/en_US/rule_engine/rule_engine_save_mysql.md

-# Save device data to MySQL using the Rule Engine
+# Save device data to MySQL using the Data IntegrationsData Integrations

-In this article, we will simulate the temperature and humidity data, and report these data to EMQX Cloud via the MQTT protocol, and then we will use EMQX Cloud rules engine to dump the data to MySQL.
+In this article, we will simulate the temperature and humidity data, and report these data to EMQX Cloud via the MQTT protocol, and then we will use EMQX Cloud Data Integrations to dump the data to MySQL.

 Before you start, you will need to complete the following: